-Topping The World’s 50 Best Bars list, The Connaught Bar is the epitome of old-school glamour – lofty, ornate ceilings; marble floors; and big brown leather armchairs.
-The cocktails are a mix of signature creations and slightly more classic drinks, although always with a Connaught twist.
+Topping the World’s 50 Best Bars list in 2021, The Connaught Bar is the epitome of old-school glamour – lofty, ornate ceilings; marble floors; and big brown leather armchairs.
+The cocktails are a mix of signature creations, some of which are barrel-aged behind the bar, and slightly more classic drinks, although always with a Connaught twist.
 Like their Bloody Mary for instance, ‘pepped with home-made spices and…celery air’.
 They also have a world-renowned martini trolley which – wheeled up to you at your table – offers up seven different styles of martini to drink… You’ll be hard stretched to find anywhere better.
-READ MORE.

 PURE ITALIAN STYLE: BAR TERMINI | Soho

 Our list of “Duos Who Have Made The World A Better Place” is long.
 But only the latest duo on our list – cocktailing supremo Tony Conigliaro and coffee king Marco Arrigo – have pooled their respective talents in order to create a tiny little 1950’s Italianate coffee and cocktail bar in the heart of Soho.
-Pop in for an espresso with the paper, or settle in to try each and every one of their negronis… READ MORE.
+Pop in to Bar Termini for an espresso with the paper, or settle in to try each and every one of their negronis…

 MINIMALIST DRINKS & MAXIMALIST INTERIORS: ARTESIAN | Marylebone

 Back in the day, Artesian was voted best bar in the world for three years running.
 Not ones to rest on their laurels, a brand new team took over – and now it serves cocktails made with just two ingredients (and no more theatrical, smoking vessels).
 Those drinks still come in at £20 a pop, but if you’re curious as to how Champagne tastes with cream, or citrus grappa with sandalwood, there’s no

 other better place to find out.